lyazzatsanat/lyazzatsanat.github.io/_pages/about.md

   <details>
     <summary style="cursor: pointer; font-weight: bold;">Abstract</summary>
     <p style="margin-top: 10px;">
-      [This study examines the role of state-led conservation programs in promoting cover crop adoption in the United States...]
+      This study examines the role of state-led conservation programs in promoting cover crop adoption in the United States (US).
+Utilizing county-level satellite data on cover crop acres from 16 US states between 2005 and 2020, our study employs a staggered difference-in-differences (DiD) framework to estimate the impacts of these programs on cover crop uptake.
+The findings reveal that state programs significantly increase initial short-term adoption of cover crops.
+However, there is evidence that the strong initial adoption impact of state programs is generally not sustained over the longer term several years after the introduction of the state program.
+Bolstering state-level conservation programs offers a practical pathway to accelerate cover crop adoption rates and meet environmental goals in the short-term, especially since these programs are flexibly designed and tailored to local needs.
+Nonetheless, program design adjustments or new policy instruments may be needed to sustain further adoption over the long-run.
     </p>
   </details>